 He currently holds the rank of Sergeant and oversees the department's K-9 unit.
 He has served as the President of the Old Orchard Beach Police Patrolman's Association as well as being a founder and President of the Maine Police Emerald Society.
 Kevin has served as the MAP Southern Vice President since 2003 until his election as MAP President in April of this year.

 Chris has been a member of the South Portland Police Department since 2000; after spending nearly 3 years as a Corrections Officer with CCSO.
-He is a 1997 graduate of the SMCC Criminal Justice Program, and graduate of the 94th MCBPS.
+He is a 1997 graduate of the SMCC Criminal Justice Program, and a graduate of the 94th MCBPS.

 During his time at SPPD, he spent 7 years as a member of the SWAT team, is an FTO, and MARC instructor.